qianyuzqy/TransVOD_Lite/README.md

 We use Swin Transformer as the network backbone.
 We train our TransVOD with Swin-base as backbone as following:

 #### Training on single node
-1. Train SingleBaseline.
+1. Train SingleFrameBaseline.
 You can download COCO pretrained weights from this [DownLoad Link](https://pan.baidu.com/s/1WAXRgXODX1tZ5PNkNOGDaA) (password:26xc).

 ```bash
 GPUS_PER_NODE=8 ./tools/run_dist_launch.sh $1 swinb $2 configs/swinb_train_single.sh
 ```
-2. Train TransVOD.
+2. Train TransVOD Lite.
 Using the model weights of SingleBaseline as the resume model.

 ```bash
 GPUS_PER_NODE=8 ./tools/run_dist_launch.sh $1 swinb $2 configs/swinb_train_multi.sh